You feel pushed. Manipulated. Exploited. Dominated. Coerced. Pressured. Bullied. Controlled.

 If you struggle with setting clear boundaries, you might carry a number of mistaken beliefs that you were conditioned to believe.

-Here are some myths that I want you to become aware of:
+Here are some myths to be aware of:

 12 Benefits of Creating Strong Personal Boundaries